-Bar Exam prep classes build on the analytical, writing, and organizational skills that students have used during their law school years with the goal of enhancing students’ ability to prepare for the bar exam upon graduation.
+Bar Exam prep classes build on the analytical, writing, and organizational skills that students use during their law school years with the goal of enhancing students’ ability to prepare for the bar exam.
 Although the most intensive preparation for the bar will occur in the six to eight weeks before the bar exam, this class will give students a foundational jump-start by introducing them to:

 These classes are not intended to replace commercial bar preparation courses.
 They complement such courses well and will enhance critical reading, thinking, and writing skills to maximize the chances of success on the bar exam.